 Utilising central Africa's dense bush for strategic advantage and occasionally expanding his fight to neighbouring countries, Kony has become an internationally wanted war criminal and the head of a dwindling band of fighters.

-The United States maintained increasingly close relations with Museveni's administration during the presidency of George W. Bush, and in November 2010, the Obama White House announced a policy entitled "Strategy to Support the Disarmament of the Lord's Resistance Army," of which one of the main objectives was to "apprehend and remove from the battlefield Joseph Kony".
+The US maintained increasingly close relations with Museveni's administration during the presidency of George W. Bush, and in November 2010, the Obama White House announced a policy entitled "Strategy to Support the Disarmament of the Lord's Resistance Army", of which one of the main objectives was to "apprehend and remove from the battlefield Joseph Kony".

 Kony was born in Odek, a village in a region of northern Uganda known as Acholiland, sometime in the early 1960s.
 Not much is known about his early years, though he reportedly served as an altar boy within the Catholic church and was heavily influenced by both Christian and spiritualist teachings.

 Kony joined the Uganda People's Democratic Army, a rebel alliance formed after Museveni's nascent National Resistance Army came to power in 1986.
 He became a key ally to Alice Lakwena, an Acholi spiritual healer whose following, the Holy Spirit Movement, led the UPDA and who may have been related to Kony.